Geo222222/market-scanner/README.md

 **Heads up:** rankings and snapshots are cached in Redis for ~90 seconds.
 If you query the API outside that window you will get a 503 until the next scan finishes (watch the logs to confirm progress).

+## Realtime Operator Console
+- `/panel` opens a streaming table fed by `WS /stream/rankings` with an automatic SSE fallback at `/stream/events` for environments that block websockets.
+- Spotlight (`Ctrl+K`) queries `/symbol/{id}/inspect?mode=card` so you can jump to any contract without waiting for the batch loop.
+- Clicking a row loads `/symbol/{id}/inspect`, rendering sparklines, trade/microstructure readouts, execution metrics, and manipulation diagnostics.
+- The settings drawer persists sliders to `/settings` & `/watchlists`, hot-applies presets via `/profiles/apply`, and reflects the cached profile state.
+- The "System Health" widget polls `/healthz/details` to surface per-symbol latency, adaptive backoff windows, and CCXT circuit-breaker status.
+- Alerts triggered by ranking deltas or manipulation hits fan out through the Redis channel defined by `SCANNER_SIGNAL_CHANNEL`; optional webhooks are controlled via `SCANNER_ALERT_WEBHOOK_URL`.

 ## Local Development (without Docker)

 1. Copy `.env.example` to `.env` and adjust the same knobs described above (symbol allow list, timeouts, CA bundle).